StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Additional Experiments

 However, StaQ is not limited to a specific choice of behavior policy, and choosing a policy that introduces more correlation between adjacent actions, like a simple ``sticky'' policy allows StaQ to solve MountainCar.
 This policy samples an action from $\pik$ and applies it for a few consecutive steps, where a number of steps is drawn randomly from Poisson($\lambda$) distribution (in our experiments with StaQ we fix the rate of Poisson distribution at $\lambda = 10$).
 In Fig.~\ref{fig:xp_explore}, we can see that StaQ with the same hyperparameters for classical environments (see Table~\ref{tab:hyper_staq}) and a "sticky" behavior policy manages to find a good policy for MountainCar matching the best baseline.
-The final policy demonstrates much lower entropy compared to $\epsilon$-softmax policy that fails at learning for this environment, which confirms our statement that entropy maximization cannot be a universal tool when dealing with the exploration problems.
+The final policy demonstrates much lower entropy compared to the default policy that fails at learning for this environment.
+We focused on this paper on the benefits of entropy regularization in averaging evaluation error.
+While it is believed that entropy might help with exploration, these observations are a good reminder that entropy regularization remains a heuristic exploration strategy that does not replace a theoretically grounded strategy, which is beyond the scope of this paper that only focuses on using entropy regularization to reduce the error floor of approximate policy iteration when using function approximators.